-An M.S. and I.U.G. degree-seeking student must formally select his or her Master's Degree Committee no later than the completion of their general degree requirements.
+An M.S. and I.U.G. degree-seeking student who selects the thesis option must formally select his or her Master's Degree Committee no later than the completion of their general degree requirements.
 This normally occurs after completing the first year of studies.

-This committee will be composed of at least three Penn State graduate faculty members.
-At least two of the committee members should be graduate faculty members of IST.
+This committee will be composed of three members with at least two Penn State graduate faculty members.
+Atleast two of the committee members should be graduate faculty members of IST.